rchori/tic-tac-toe/README.md

 **open_closed_eye_detection.py** detects eye frame based on face_landmark_detection and identify whether the right eye is open or closed with the help of the classification model

 **Note:** the appropriate distance between a web camera and an eye is about 30-40 cm.
-The camera should display only one person.
+Only one person should be displayed by the camera.

 # How to play